FlorentRicci/azure-labs/01 - Realtime Sentiment Analysis/README.md

 To execute this lab successfully, you need the following:
 * An Azure subscription.
 You can create a free one over [here](https://azure.microsoft.com/en-us/free/).
 * A Power BI pro subscription.
 You can create a 60-day trial over [here](https://signup.microsoft.com/signup?sku=a403ebcc-fae0-4ca2-8c8c-7a907fd6c235&email&ru=https%3A%2F%2Fapp.powerbi.com%3Fpbi_source%3Dweb%26redirectedFromSignup%3D1%26noSignUpCheck%3D1).
-Please remark that you have to use an orgainizational Office365 account.
+Please remark that you have to use an organizational Office365 account.

 ## Ingest tweets
 ### Create an Event Hub